culturesofknowledge/emplaces/design/README.md

-# Draft Feature Overview (Detail View)
+# Draft Feature Overview (Display View)

-The informal descriptions below are intended to give an overview  of the main areas of functionality of the detail view of a particular place record.
-‘Priority’ and ‘Source’ are intended as initial guides for the relative importance of the feature as a developmentment priority for v1 and the source for the data shown.
+The informal descriptions below are intended to offer an overview of the different areas of functionality offered by the detail/display view for a single place record.
+The ‘Priority’ sub-heading is meant to track the relative importance of the feature as a development priority for the v.1 gazetteer.

-It will be helpful read the text alongside screenshots (PDF, PNG) of the draft interface for the detail view.
+It will be helpful read the text alongside images of the draft interface (PDF, PNG).
+Following this much which is described below will (or should!) already be self-explanatory.

+## Basic Concepts

-## Core and Additional Metadata
+### Core and Additional Metadata

-There two main sources of data in EM Places. _Core metadata_ is periodically drawn by API from a reference gazetteer (GeoNames) and will be comprised of:
+There are two main sources for data in EM Places. _Core metadata_ is periodically drawn by API from the reference gazetteer (currently: GeoNames) and will be comprised of:

 * Preferred Place Name
 * Alternative Names (all entries are indexed, not all are displayed)